 The verb is always last in a sentence.

 Turkish punctuation normally puts a comma after the subject of a sentence.
 It is good practice to do this especially if the subject is extended by a long adjectival description.

 An English example:

 The man with the fishing rods in his hands, a long described subject, will be found, the verb, at your friend's 50th birthday party, a long described object, tomorrow night, time phrase.

 Ellerinde oltası olan adam, yarın gece arkadaşının 50'ci doğum günü partisinde bulunacak.

-Hands-his-in fishing-rod-the which-are man, a described and suffixed subject, tomorrow night, time phrase,friend-your-of 50th birthday party-his-at, a described and suffixed object, will be, and at last, the verb.
+Hands-his-in fishing-rod-the which-are man, a described and suffixed subject, tomorrow night, time phrase,friend-your-of 50th birthday party-his-at, a described and suffixed object and at last the verb, will be found.